Vic-Warden/Smart-Calendar/docs/Research.md

 **Research question :**

-Will using React for the front-end and Node.js with Express for the back-end really improve the performance and user experience of my couou-calendar compared with the solution I'm currently using ?
+Why using React for the front-end and Node.js with Express for the back-end really improve the performance and user experience of my cuckoo clock compared with the solution I'm currently using ?

 **Sub-questions :**